 The Comprehensive Test of Phonological Processing – Second Edition (CTOPP-2): The CTOPP-2 is a targeted assessment of phonological skills.
 These skills are needed to successfully sound out new words.

 We are able to determine whether you or your child has a Dyslexia diagnosis, which is a common Learning Disability Diagnosis.
 We also test for Dyscalculia diagnosis (math disability diagnosis) and a Specific Learning Disability in Written Expression.
-We serve those living in Highlands Ranch, Lone Tree, Parker, Greenwood Village, and other communities in the Denver Metro area.
+MVP serves those living in Highlands Ranch, Lone Tree, Parker, Greenwood Village, Englewood, Castle Rock, Centennial, Littleton, Lakewood, and other communities in the Denver Metro area in Colorado.

 We know how challenging having learning differences can be, therefore, we and are here to help.
 Take the first step and call our office at 720-583-9332.
 You can make your appointment or we offer a 20 minute free phone consultation to discuss your needs.
 While we run a busy practice, we are never too busy to help you.
 We welcome the opportunity to chat with you.